-Tomb of ancient Egyptian King unearthed in ‘remarkable’ discovery
+Tomb of ancient Egyptian king unearthed in ‘remarkable’ discovery

 By Rosa Rahimi, CNN

-A joint Egyptian-British archaeological mission identified the tomb as belonging to King Thutmose II, an ancient Egyptian King who reigned sometime between 2000 and 1001 BCE, the country’s Ministry of Tourism and Antiquities said in a press release Tuesday.
+A joint Egyptian-British archaeological mission identified the tomb as belonging to King Thutmose II, an ancient Egyptian king who reigned sometime between 2000 and 1001 BC, the country’s Ministry of Tourism and Antiquities said in a press release Tuesday.

 Initially identified as just “Tomb C4,” the site is located about 2.4 kilometers (1.5 miles) west of the Valley of Kings in Egypt’s Luxor region, the ministry said.